cyberplanet1870/xcaa/building_guide.md

 ---

-### Field Size Guide
+### Field Size

 [Link to field size guide model](https://github.com/cyberplanet1870/xcaa/blob/main/assets/XCAA_Field_Guide.rbxm)

 Total size: 423.6 x 249 studs

 Do not build anything on the areas within the field guide.
 You should also aim to give a little extra sideline room where possible, but not too much.
-Also, please do not move or the field guide from its inserted position (0, 0.5, 0).
+Also, please do not move or rotate the field guide from its inserted position (0, 0.5, 0).

 Here is an example of Ohio Stadium with and without the field guide.